rubber-duck-software/playwright-typescript-monorepo-tsx/README.md

 Note: this failure is specific to **JSX fragments**.
 If the jsx content inside the `common` folder contains no jsx fragments, the tests would pass.

+## Setting up this Repository

+After cloning, run `npm install`.

+Now to run the playwright tests, first start the site by running `npm -w site run dev` from the root of the monorepo.

+In a separate terminal window run `npm -w site run test` (also from the root of the monorepo).
+The playwright test will fail.